public-data-and-ai-csm/Public-DataAI-Assets/docs/README.md

 - **[Watson OpenScale](https://public-data-and-ai-csm.github.io/Public-DataAI-Assets/Watson_OpenScale.html)** - a landing page with links to great technical content focused on Watson OpenScale.
 - **[Watson Personality Insights](https://public-data-and-ai-csm.github.io/Public-DataAI-Assets/Watson_Personality.html)** - a landing page with links to great technical content focused on Watson Personality Insights.
 - **[Watson Speech (STT/TTS)](https://public-data-and-ai-csm.github.io/Public-DataAI-Assets/Watson_Speech.html)** - a landing page with links to great technical content focused on Watson Speech services - both Speech-to-Text (STT) and Text-to-Speech (TTS).
-- Watson Tone Analyzer
+- **[Watson Tone Analyzer](https://public-data-and-ai-csm.github.io/Public-DataAI-Assets/Watson_Tone.html)** - a landing page with links to some technical content focused on Watson Tone Analyzer.
-- Visual Recognition
+- **[Watson Visual Recognition](https://public-data-and-ai-csm.github.io/Public-DataAI-Assets/Watson_Visual.html)** - a landing page with links to some technical content focused on Watson Visual Recognition.
-- Watson Knowledge Studio
+- **[Watson Knowledge Studio](https://public-data-and-ai-csm.github.io/Public-DataAI-Assets/Watson_WKS.html)** - a landing page with links to some technical content focused on Watson Knowledge Studio.
-- Watson Studio
+- **[Watson Studio](https://public-data-and-ai-csm.github.io/Public-DataAI-Assets/Watson_Studio.html)** - a landing page with links to some technical content focused on Watson Studio.

 ## Talk to An Expert
 Did you know that you can [schedule some time to talk to an IBM Expert](https://www.ibm.com/services/expert-advice/)?
 Go and check it out.
 They will give you advice on larger more strategic issues with cognitive development and the adoption of cognitive technologies.